 Fortunately, the crypto-winter ended in April and the market’s resurgence led by Bitcoin and the likes of Litecoin and Binance Coin resuscitated the market.
 In fact, Bitcoin was at one point up by almost 250 percent this year.
-However, the same cannot be said for XRP.
+However, the

 Source: Trading View